haskellweekly/haskellweekly/data/newsletter/issue-165.markdown

 -   [Render Quake 3 Arena maps with Elm and WebGL!](https://discourse.elm-lang.org/t/render-quake-3-arena-maps-with-elm-and-webgl/3820) by Andrea Peltrin

-    > Hi folks, I would like to show you a pet project I’ve been working on during the past weeks.
-It’s a Quake 3 Arena map renderer, written entirely in Elm and WebGL.
+    > Hi folks, I would like to show you a pet project I've been working on during the past weeks.
+It's a Quake 3 Arena map renderer, written entirely in Elm and WebGL.

 -   [An Applicative for Transactional Validation](https://www.lumi.dev/blog/an-applicative-for-transactional-validation) by Phil Freeman